Borys Szyc is a film and theatre actor, born on 4th September 1978 in Łódź.

 On the stage of Współczesny Theatre in Warsaw the actor collaborated with Agnieszka Glińska on Shakespeare’s Love’s Labour’s Lost (2003) and Ödön von Horváth’s Die Unbekannte aus der Seine (2004).
 As Jacek Wakar wrote about his role in the latter:

 Borys Szyc is most interesting as Albert.
 Always tired, sometimes tipsy, stocky and dressed in a tight suit, he’s the personification of mediocrity which arrogates greatness for itself.
-But the whole truth about this man is hidden in his eyes – empty and extremely sad (Życie 2004, vol. 280)
+But the whole truth about this man is hidden in his eyes – empty and extremely sad.

 Szyc also appeared in Maciej Englert’s plays.
 In the scary farce The Lieutenant of Inishmore by Martin McDonagh (2004) he played Padraic, an activist of one of the radical military groups who wants to capture the murderers of his only friend – his cat.
 Szyc’s grotesque role and connects sadism with infantilism.

 The next play by Englert – Maxim Kurotchkin’s Transfer (2005) – was realized in similar poetics, showing a distorted world from hell.
 Szyc played the role of Dymitr, a doting male prostitute.
-In the dark comedy Udając ofiarę (Pretending to be a Victim, title transl. by the editor) by Oleg and Vladimir Presniakov (2006) he played Wala, a philosophy student who works as an actor playing victims during police visits to crime scenes.
+In the dark comedy Udając Ofiarę / Pretending to be a Victim, by Oleg and Vladimir Presniakov (2006) he played Wala, a philosophy student who works as an actor playing victims during police visits to crime scenes.
 He wants to understand death and prepare for it.
 Szyc could be also seen as a serious, interesting interpretation of Joseph K. in Franz Kafka’s Process (2008).
 As Joanna Derkaczew wrote:

 Szyc, after playing officers, fascists and thieves, unexpectedly turns to the greatest modern texts.
 His K. is a pugnacious buffoon.
 In a great interrogation scene he gives an oratorical performance before the eyes of spectators.
 He sucks up to the attendees grouped in an attic, deludes himself that he has gained their trust.
 Discovering reality is hard on him.
 Szyc interestingly shows the changes occurring inside the bank accountant.
-The initial irritation slowly turns into a sort of pride: it’s me that has been chosen, it’s me who fights the cruel system (Gazeta Wyborcza 2008, vol. 76)
+The initial irritation slowly turns into a sort of pride: it’s me that has been chosen, it’s me who fights the cruel system.

-Borys Szyc played a few roles also in TV Theatre, mostly in modern repertoire.
+Borys Szyc also played a few roles in TV Theatre, mostly from a modern repertoire.
 He appeared in plays directed by Anna Augustynowicz – Krzysztof Bizio’s Toksyny / Toxins (2003) and Sweet Phoebe by Australian author Michael Gow (2005).
 In the latter he played Frazer alongside Dominika Ostałowska in the role of Helen.
 Together they created a story about an egoistic, well-off couple trying to save their relationship.

 On the TV screen he played also Prologus in Pastorałka / Pastorale by Leon Schiller, directed by Laco Adamik (2006).
 He received many awards for the role of Platonov in Sztuka bez tytułu / A Story without a Title directed by Agnieszka Glińska in Teatr Współczesny in Warsaw.